daeuniverse/dae/README.md

 1. Domain routing performance optimization.
 1. DisableL4Checksum by link.
 1. Handle the case that nodes do not support UDP.
+1. Handle the case that nodes do not support IPv6.
 1. L4Checksum problem.
 1. MACv2 extension extraction.
 1. ...